 Now, after many years of working on business applications and learning database design, I'm getting back to my roots as a game designer.

-In 2014 / 2015 / 2016 I participated in and eventually served as Community TA in the MITx MOOCs on Game Design and Design and Development of Games for Learning.
+In 2014 / 2015 / 2016 I participated in and eventually served as Community TA in the Massachusetts Institute of Technology's MITx MOOCs on Game Design and Design and Development of Games for Learning.

 I love my creative work.
 It's deliciously difficult.
 And, I loved being a math teacher.
 Now I once again get to teach math with my games.